 Stage posté(e) par National Women's Law Center

-The National Women's Law Center (NWLC) seeks law student interns for the fall of 2013.
-The Center conducts internship programs with law schools for each academic semester, including summer.
+The National Women's Law Center (NWLC) is seeking a health policy intern for the fall 2013 and spring 2014.
+Ideal candidates are public policy, public health, or related degree graduate students.
+The Center conducts internship programs for each academic semester, including summer.

-Internship positions are typically unpaid; however, students may earn credit hours from their respective law schools or seek fellowships to fund their work with the Center.
-Law students who are available to volunteer 12 to 15 hours or more per week during the academic year, or full-time during the summer, are eligible to apply.
+Internship positions are typically unpaid; however, students may earn credit hours from their respective schools or seek fellowships to fund their work with the Center.
+Students who are available to volunteer 12 to 15 hours or more per week during the academic year are eligible to apply.

 The National Women's Law Center is a non-profit organization that has been working since 1972 to advance and protect women's legal rights.
 The Center focuses on major policy areas of importance to women and their families including economic security, education, employment, health, and reproductive rights, with special attention given to the concerns of low-income women.

 As part of the Center's work on women and health care, the health policy intern will support the team in working on issues of importance to women in health care reform implementation, with a focus on low-income women.
 Responsibilities will include but are not limited to research projects that draw from a variety of sources, analyzing policy proposals, editing written materials, drafting reports and other written materials, coordinating with national and state-based coalitions on legislative and regulatory matters, and assisting with administrative duties as needed.

 The NWLC office is an extremely friendly environment with many opportunities to learn and make professional connections.
 NWLC offers brown-bag lunches on a variety of timely topics and encourages interns to make the most of their time with the organization.

 Qualifications and Benefits